Skip to main content

 Every first-year student must enroll in the Department of Government graduate seminar, Gov 3001: Approaches to the Study of Politics.
 The course, offered each fall, is to be taken SAT/UNSAT for a full term of credit.

-Political Theory Requirement — During their first or second year, every student must take a minimum of one graduate-level four-credit course (or section) in Political Theory chosen from a list of courses approved by the Curriculum and Educational Policy Committee.
+Political Philosophy Requirement: During their first or second year, every student must take a minimum of one graduate-level four-credit course (or section) in political philosophy chosen from a list of courses approved by the Curriculum and Educational Policy Committee.

 Additional Requirements for all students

-Incompletes — A grade of Incomplete can be converted into a letter grade if the student completes the work before the end of the term following the one in which the course was taken.
-If an Incomplete has not been completed within the period, the student must have the instructor and director of graduate studies (DGS) approve a petition for an extension of time.
-No grade of Incomplete can be used to satisfy any departmental requirement.
+Incompletes: A grade of incomplete can be converted into a letter grade if the student completes the work before the end of the term following the one in which the course was taken.
+If an incomplete has not been completed within the period, the student must have the instructor and DGS approve a petition for an extension of time.
+No grade of incomplete can be used to satisfy any departmental requirement.

-Research Tools Requirement — By the end of their first year, every student must submit to DGS a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to their areas of research interest.
-The Tools Plan also should list the courses, modules, or workshops the student intends to take in order to meet the research tools requirement.
+Research Tools Requirement: By the end of their first year, every student must submit to the ADGS a written research tools plan outlining intentions to acquire tools and methodological expertise connected to their areas of research interest.
+The tools plan also should list the courses, modules, or workshops the student intends to take in order to meet the research tools requirement.

-Research Workshops — The Department of Government offers a series of research workshops in each of the four fields (American government, international relations, comparative politics, and political theory), applied statistics, and political economy for graduate students to present and discuss work in progress.
+Research Workshops: The Department of Government offers a series of research workshops in each of the four fields (American government, international relations, comparative politics, and political philosophy), applied statistics, political economy, and race & ethnic politics for graduate students to present and discuss work in progress.
 Every student should attend at least one research workshop each term when in residence.
 Research workshops do not count toward the requirement to complete 12 4-credit courses.

 The General Examination